Radhanath Swami: 1970: From Europe to India

 One morning, while meditating and praying on top of a rock, Richard heard an inner voice that urged him to go to India.
 On the same morning, the inner voice directed Gary to Israel.
 After parting with Gary, Richard hit the road. with neither money nor a travel plan, but he firmly believed that by hitchhiking eastward, he could get to the country that had answers to his prayers.

-Having met two hippies Athens who were also Eastward bound, Richard joined them in going to India by the (then-popular among the hippie) route through Turkey, Iran, Afghanistan, and Pakistan.
+Having met two hippies in Athens who were also Eastward bound, Richard joined them in going to India by the (then-popular among the hippie) route through Turkey, Iran, Afghanistan, and Pakistan.
 In Turkey, they encountered great difficulty, as there was a raging cholera epidemic.
 After a narrow escape from bandits in Istanbul, they continued by bus through Ankara to the border with Iran.
 They arrived in Tehran during Ramadan.
 As Richard had developed an interest in Islam, he parted with his friends and stayed for a few days in Mashhad, an important place of pilgrimage for Shia Muslims.
 In the mausoleum of Imam Reza, Richard met an English-speaking Muslim, who explained the basics of Islam and Muslim customs.

-Upon arrival in Afghanistan, Richard spent a few days in Herat, where a poor family gave him shelter.
+Upon arrival in Afghanistan, Richard spent a few days in Herat, where a poor family sheltered him.
 Here, Richard experienced his first culture shock: observing the Afghans happy, despite miserable poverty.
 Upon arrival in Kandahar, Richard met a blind boy who spent long hours singing songs about the love of God on the street.
 To Richard, this boy seemed the happiest person he had ever met.
 This meeting left a deep impression on Richard and made him reflect on the nature of happiness.
 In Kandahar, Richard also experienced the most powerful narcotic experience in his life, prompting him to vow never to take drugs.
-In Kabul, a young Dutch woman tried to seduce him, and even tried to force him to indulge in sex.
-As sex seemed inconsistent with spiritual quest, Richard rejected her advances, vowing to remain celibate.
+In Kabul, a young Dutch woman tried to seduce him and even tried to force him to indulge in sex.
+As sex seemed inconsistent with a spiritual quest, Richard rejected her advances, vowing to remain celibate.